Trope guide

 What is a good slow-burn romantasy for beginners?

-Villains and Virtues is a friendly start if you like humor.
+Villains and Virtues is friendly if you like humor.
 Emily Wilde is better if you want a gentler folklore tone.
+The Shepherd King is better if you want a completed gothic path.

-Where should I go if I want slow burn with darker stakes?
+Where should I go if I want slow burn with politics?

 What to read next